pitt-crc/user-manual/docs/applications/python.md

 Creating a virtual environment after loading Python via the module system:
 --------------------------------------------------------------------------

-1. Load a Python module from Lmod, for general use we recommend a latest Anaconda distribution such as:
+1. Load a Python module from Lmod (using ```module load python/ondemand-jupyter-python3.10``` ), for general use we recommend a latest Anaconda distribution such as:

     You can use ```module spider python/ondemand-jupyter-python3.10```  to generate the prerequisite modules needed to load ahead of loading this particular module.